TristonK/FastDD/README.md

 ## Introduction

-FastDD is a solution for Differitial Dependency discovery.
-Given an instance of a relational schema, FastDD efficiently computes the set of all minimal DDs.
+FastDD is a solution to Differitial Dependency discovery.
+Given an instance of a relational schema, FastDD efficiently computes the set of all minimal valid DDs.

 ## Requirements